zeroflucs-given/charybdis/README.md

 	// Example Part 1 - Creating a table manager with automatic DDL management manager, err := tables.NewTableManager[Record](ctx,
 		tables.WithCluster(cluster),                               		// Used to create connections
 		tables.WithLogger(log),                                    		// Use a custom logger
-		tables.WithKeyspace("examples"),                           // The keyspace the table belongs to mapping.WithAutomaticSpecification[Record]("user_visits"), // Extract metadata from [Record] type generator.WithSimpleKeyspaceManagement(log, cluster, 1),   // Simple keyspace with RF1 (create if needed)
+		tables.WithKeyspace("examples"),                           		// The keyspace the table belongs to mapping.WithAutomaticTableSpecification[Record]("user_visits"), // Extract metadata from [Record] type generator.WithSimpleKeyspaceManagement(log, cluster, 1),   		// Simple keyspace with RF1 (create if needed)
 		generator.WithAutomaticTableManagement(log, cluster),      		// Create the table if needed )
 	if err != nil {
 		panic(err)